diku-dk/futhark/docs/language-overview.rst

 Language Overview
 =================

-This document has been prepared as an informal overview of the Futhark language.
-In time, we hope to develop it into a formal specification, with accompanying proofs of correctness, but for now, words will have to suffice where formulae would be ideal.

 The Futhark programming language is a purely functional, call-by-value, mostly first-order language that permits bulk operations on arrays using *second-order array combinators* (SOACs).

 The primary idea behind Futhark is to design a language that has enough expressive power to conveniently express complex programs, yet is also amenable to aggressive optimisation and parallelisation.
-Unfortunately, as the expressive power of a language grows, the difficulty of optimisation often rises likewise.
-For example, we support nested parallelism, despite the complexities of efficiently mapping to the flat parallelism supported by hardware, as many algorithms are awkward to write without this feature.
+The tension is that as the expressive power of a language grows, the difficulty of efficient compilation rises likewise.
+For example, Futhark supports nested parallelism, despite the complexities of efficiently mapping it to the flat parallelism supported by hardware, as many algorithms are awkward to write with just flat parallelism.
 On the other hand, we do not support non-regular arrays, as they complicate size analysis a great deal.
 The fact that Futhark is purely functional is intended to give an optimising compiler more leeway in rearranging the code and performing high-level optimisations.
 It is also the plan to eventually design a rigorous cost model for Futhark, although this work has not yet been completed.

 Lexical Syntax
 --------------